resources / blog /

 There’s a separate coverage for that too.

-Why accidental damage protection matters for Video game console
+Why is accidental damage protection a must for video game consoles?

 We don’t carry our consoles everywhere, but we do live around them every single day.